 Why I get it.

-I loved what I was learning.
+I actually loved what I was learning.
 I was following my passion.
 (Getting to that point was a whole other journey, and something else I can help with).

 But even though I liked school, I kept feeling STUCK.

 I’d find myself procrastinating online, taking way too long to finish assignments, or just not being able to focus when I was studying.

 I decided to go to a therapist (like any good therapist in training should!).

 I asked for help with procrastintion, and instead, I was filling out a million forms, and talking about how I felt about totally irrelevant things.
 Sure those things might be important…

 But when you’re in the middle of a semester, and deadlines are mounting, you’re in crisis mode!
 I needed someone who got that.

 Now, I understand the psychology of procrastination, and when I work with students, I draw on proven programs that help.

 I have lots of expereince working with university students, but know that your situation is unique.